-California Rejects State's Largest Utility's Bankruptcy Pan
+California Rejects State's Largest Utility's Bankruptcy Plan

 California Gov. Gavin Newsom rejected a bankruptcy restructuring plan by the state's largest utility, saying it "falls woefully short" of safety standards mandated under state law.